 Libraries are places for learning - independently and with others.
 This learning sometimes requires quiet study and reflection, and at other times extensive collaboration with peers.
 Very often it requires the use of technology.
-At UAL, you have access to a wide range of spaces and technology to support your research activities, including:
+At UAL, you have access to a wide range of spaces and technology to support your research activities, including

-- over 700 Windows and over 100 Mac workstations, equipped with a wide range of browsers and office productivity software, including the Adobe Creative Suite and SPSS at Augustana and Cameron. - over 50 bookable study and practice presentation rooms, varied in size and setup, that are bookable online for groups of two or more in two hour blocks. - designated common, quiet and silent areas, which have everything from individual carrels and comfortable soft seating to silent, technology free zones and large quiet reading rooms.
-Our UAL spaces are varied and open to everyone. - a 24/7 study space, the Knowledge Common in Cameron Library.
+- over 700 Windows and over 100 Mac workstations, equipped with a wide range of browsers and office productivity software, including the Adobe Creative Suite and SPSS at Augustana and Cameron. - over 50 bookable study and practice presentation rooms, varied in size and setup, that are bookable online for groups of two or more in two hour blocks - designated common, quiet and silent areas, which have everything from individual carrels and comfortable soft seating to silent, technology free zones and large quiet reading rooms.
+Our UAL spaces are varied and open to everyone. - a 24/7 study space, on the lower and first levels of Cameron Library.Alumni Association www.ualberta.ca/alumni